Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 > [!NOTE]
 > Every example code does not handle all error use cases.
-> Error must be handled more extensively compared to the example code written in this page.
+> The error must be handled more extensively compared to the example code written on this page.

 ## Prerequisites

-To enable your application to use Machine Learning Training API:
+To enable your application to use Machine Learning Training API, go through the following steps:

 1. To use the functions and data types of the Machine Learning Inference API, include the `<nntrainer.h>` header file in your application: